jboarman/Titanic/README.md

 # Titanic:  Machine Learning from Disaster

 This content was shared with me by Scott Farris and was derived from Kaggle's [Titanic compentition](https://www.kaggle.com/c/titanic) posting as well as the [YouTube tutorial posted by David Langer](https://www.youtube.com/playlist?list=PLTJTBoU5HOCRrTs3cJK-PbHM39cwCU0PF).
-The goal of this Kappgle competition is to predict the survival of individuals on the Titanic.
+The goal of this Kaggle competition is to predict the survival of passengers on the Titanic.

 If you're new to data science and machine learning, or looking for a simple intro to the Kaggle competitions platform, this is the best place to start.
 Continue reading below the competition description to discover a number of tutorials, benchmark models, and more.